tetengo/tetengo.cpp/README.md

 A text library.

-The utility for text processings.
+The utility for text processing.

 This library provides the following features: